 Upcoming workshops and webinars

-The course will be organised around 3 modules:
+The course was organised around 3 modules:

 1. The Future Classroom and a foresight approach: Overview of the ITEC project’s approach to development of Future Classroom Scenarios with examples for inspiration.
 Group activity based on assertions on future working methods and environments.